enric1994/tinderquiz/README.md

 Basically, I present myself and explain the challenge.

-Then, when the bot match with a girl, it send the first answer: **Wich is the capital of Sweden?**
+Then, when the bot match with a girl, it sends the first question: **Wich is the capital of Sweden?**

 And when the bot detects the correct answer (Estocolm in Catalan) it sends the next question: